-- This work begins when Chicago Semester staff connect individually with each student to discuss internship options.
-Once an internship site has been chosen, Chicago Semester engages students weekly through a professional seminar course that gives opportunities to engage and reflect with peers and professors.
-With an 11:1 student to faculty ratio, staff were able to host over 500 one-on-one meetings with individual students last year, providing guidance and support for students living out their vocational callings.
+This work begins before the student begins the program as staff connect individually with each student to learn about their areas of interest.
+Once the program begins, we connect with students weekly through a professional seminar course that gives opportunities to engage and reflect with peers and professors.
+We also meet one-on-one with every student, providing guidance and support for students as they purse their vocational callings.

-- Students also choose from a wide variety of elective courses designed to explore broader perspectives on urban issues, systems and institutions in the city.
-Students thrive as they explore these perspectives, often leading them to further consider or confirm their vocational callings.
+During the program, students also enroll in an elective course that gives them opportunity explore broader perspectives on urban issues, systems and institutions in the city.
+Students thrive as they explore these perspectives, often leading them to gain clarity and confidence in ways they can live out their vocational callings.

-Chicago Semester equips students to emerge as professionals.
-Each student receives one-on-one mentorship from an internship site supervisor.
-This supervisor is committed to helping the student develop, guided by student-designed learning goals.
-In addition, Chicago Semester offers professional development workshops to students on topics including interviewing, networking and job searching skills.
+- Chicago Semester equips students to emerge as professionals.
+Each student receives individual mentorship from an internship site supervisor.
+This supervisor, supported and trained by Chicago Semester staff, is committed to helping the student grow professionally.
+We also offer professional development workshops to students on topics including interviewing, networking and job searching skills.

-- Over 90% of our alumni last year demonstrated proficiency or excellence in professional qualities that prepare them for success in the workplace, and alumni scored 50% higher than the average college graduate on proficiency in professional skills (based on Chicago Semester internship supervisor scores from 2019-2020 and a national survey of hiring managers commissioned by the Association of American Colleges and Universities).
+Chicago Semester alumni score 50% higher than the average college graduate on proficiency in professional skills in the workplace (based on 2020-2021 internships supervisor scores and the 2021 Report on Employer Views of Higher Education, commissioned by the Association of American Colleges and Universities).

-Chicago Semester prepares students to faithfully engage their communities.
-Through neighborhood visits, field trips and cultural events, students are encouraged to discover the histories and realities of the city, challenged to recognize injustices and how we perpetuate them, and invited to advocate for and work toward redemptive hope.
+- Chicago Semester prepares students to faithfully engage in God’s ongoing work in the city.
+Through neighborhood visits, field trips and cultural events, students explore the histories and realities of the city, challenging themselves to recognize injustices and how we perpetuate them, as they advocate for and work toward redemptive hope.

-Read more about how your support impacts Chicago Semester students by reviewing our 2020 Impact Report.
+Read more about how your support impacts Chicago Semester students by reviewing our Impact Reports.
 Your support makes an impact on every student in Chicago Semester.
 Join us in this life-changing work today.